A global day of Hospitality

-Developed through years of practice at Masala y Maíz in Mexico City, this initiative invites restaurants to offer the full expression of their food and hospitality while allowing guests to pay what they are able.
+Developed through years of practice at Masala y Maíz in Mexico City, the "Paga Lo Que Puedas / Pay What You Can" Global Restaurant Initiative invites restaurants to offer the full expression of their food and hospitality while allowing guests to pay what they are able.

 Shared Hospitality.